Smithsonian Museum Considers Collecting Drawings Made By Detained Migrant Children

 Brent Glass, director emeritus of the National Museum of American History, told NPR that the move is part of the museum's mission "to inspire people to know more about American history and to hopefully create a more humane society."

 He said the move was not a political decision.
-Much of the museum's work in Washington "has some political value or some political implication or consequence" but the curators' decisions "will be made based on what kind of documentary record they're trying to create rather than making a political statement," Glass said.
+Much of the Washington, D.C., museum's work "has some political value or some political implication or consequence" but the curators' decisions "will be made based on what kind of documentary record they're trying to create rather than making a political statement," Glass said.

 Jas Chana, a spokesperson for New York's Tenement Museum, which documents immigrant and refugee stories, says the drawings are future artifacts of history.
 "The United States has always had a complicated relationship with immigration" and that the drawings "serve as reminder — for current and future generations — that we all have a role to play in reckoning with our fraught immigration history to move forward as a nation," Chana said via email.